malikperang/sirp_misp_demo/README.md

 # SIRP & MISP Demo
-Hey there, here are the guide as well working PoC to up and run SIRP & MISP using The Hive Project,Cortex & MISP Project.
+Hey there, here are the guide as well working PoC to up and run SIRP & MISP using [The Hive Project](https://thehive-project.org/),[Cortex](https://thehive-project.org/) & [MISP Project](https://www.misp-project.org).
-This repository intended to provide references for me as well my production team.
+This repository intended to provide references for me as well my SOC & CIRT team.
 Feel free to use it for education purpose.

 ## Requirements
 * Vagrant